sankalpsingha/CurrencyMan/docs/TESTING.md

 1. Open a webpage where the extension is active
 2. Right-click and select "Inspect" to open DevTools
 3. Go to the "Sources" tab
-4. Look for the "Content scripts" section in the file tree
+4. Look for the "Content scripts" section in the file tree (Chrome) or "Moz-extension" (Firefox)
 5. Find and open your content script file
 6. You can now set breakpoints and debug